vascokk/NumEr/Readme.md

 Machine Learning with Erlang & CUDA - "Logistic Regression"
 ------------------------------------------------------------

-There is an implementation of the Logistic Regression (without regularization) algorithm.
-Take a look at the numer\_logreg.erl module:
+There is an implementation of the Logistic Regression (without regularization) learning function with Gradient Descent optimization.
+Take a look at learn_buf() and gradient_descent() in the numer\_logreg.erl module and run the eunit test:

 Windows 7, GPU - Quadro FX 1800M 1GB: